MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/40-security/10-spring-security/README.md

 ## Some tactical notes

-Next up are the stories you will be developing that will help you learn about securing modern Java applications.
+Next up are the stories you will be developing that will help you learn about securing ASP.Net Core applications.
 - To build the code for the first time, call `mvnw.cmd clean install` from your command line, from within a module (e.g. `1-operation-avocado`)

 Each story has a 'starting point', a Maven module that has the minimum code setup for you to start the story without too much hassle.